Pyramid Fusion Transformer for Semantic Segmentation

 AdamW~\cite{adamw} is used as our optimizer with a linear learning rate decay schedule.
-For ResNet backbones, they are pretrained on ImageNet-1K.
-We use a learning rate $10^{-4}$ and a weight decay of $10^{-4}$.
-A $0.1$ learning rate multiplier is applied to the CNN backbones.
-The initial learning rate for Swin-Transformer backbones is set to $6\times 10^{-5}$ and a weight decay of $10^{-2}$ is used.
+For ResNet backbones, they are pretrained on ImageNet-1K and we use a learning rate of $10^{-4}$ and a weight decay of $10^{-4}$.
+The learning rate for Swin-Transformer backbones is set to $6\times 10^{-5}$ and a weight decay of $10^{-2}$ is used.
 For Swin-T and Swin-S backbones, we use the official pretrained weights on ImageNet-1K~\cite{imagenet} with $224\x224$ resolution.
-For Swin-B and Swin-L, we use the pretrained weights on ImageNet-22K with $384\x384$ resolution.
-In addition, a $0.2$ learning rate multiplier is applied to Swin-B and Swin-L backbones.
+For Swin-B and Swin-L, we use the official pretrained weights on ImageNet-22K with $384\x384$ resolution.
 All models are trained on a single compute node with 8 NVIDIA Tesla V100 GPUs.
-See the supplementary for a more detailed documentation of hyperparameters and experimental settings.
+See the supplementary for a more details of hyperparameters and experimental settings.

 \textbf{Evaluation settings.} We use mean Intersection-over-Union (mIoU) as our evaluation metric for semantic segmentation performance.
 Both the single-scale and multi-scale inferences are reported in our experiments.
 For multi-scale inference, we apply horizontal flip and scales of 0.5, 0.75, 1.0, 1.25, 1.5, and 1.75.